google/zetasql/docs/json_functions.md

     `json_expr`.
 +   `include_arrays`: A named argument that's either `TRUE` (default) or `FALSE`.
 If `TRUE` or omitted, the function removes JSON nulls from JSON arrays.
-If `FALSE`, does not.
+If `FALSE`, doesn't.
 +   `remove_empty`: A named argument that's either `TRUE` or `FALSE` (default).
 If `TRUE`, the function removes empty JSON objects after JSON nulls are removed.
-If `FALSE` or omitted, does not.
+If `FALSE` or omitted, doesn't.

     If `remove_empty` is `TRUE` and `include_arrays` is `TRUE` or omitted, the function additionally removes empty JSON arrays.